 What is a Living Will

 If you have religious practices that you want to ensure are followed regarding end of life treatment, you will want to create a Living Will.
+These documents can include specific legal instructions and medical decisions, and may be part of a broader health care directive or advance healthcare directive.

 This document will allow you to have a voice and maintain dignity at the end of your life.
+It is important to consult legal counsel or an attorney for health care to ensure your documents are properly drafted and included in your estate plan.

 When a Living Will Goes In To Effect